nouranali/SureStart_VAILTraining/Responses.md

 I also rely on domain experts knowledge to make sure that the data isn't biased.
 ***
 ## 17/2/2021: Day 10
-1. The main difference between a CNN and a Fully connected NN is that CNNs enable deep learning for computer vision tasks like: image classification, object detection and so on. while Fully connected NN is a neural nework where all nerons in one layer are connected to all the neurons in the folllowing layer.
+1. The main difference between a CNN and a Fully connected NN is that CNNs enable deep learning for computer vision tasks like image classification, object detection and so on. while Fully connected NN is a neural network where all neurons in one layer are connected to all the neurons in the following layer.
 2. The layers of a CNN vary:
-  2.1 Convolution layer/ filter : this layer acts as a feature extractor that scans the image pixels to create a feature map.
+  2.1 Convolution layer/ filter: this layer acts as a feature extractor that scans the image pixels to create a feature map.
-  2.2 pooling layer / downsampling layer: this layer reduces the amount of info. obtained in feature maps but also maintains the most important features most popular is average pooling and max pooling.
+  2.2 pooling layer/downsampling layer: this layer reduces the amount of info. obtained in feature maps but also maintains the most important features most popular are average pooling and max pooling.
-  2.3 input flatteining layer: this layer flattens the output of the previous layers into one vector.
+  2.3 input flattening layer: this layer flattens the output of the previous layers into one vector.
-  2.4 first fully connected layer: predict correct label by applying weigths on the feature maps 2.5 output fully connected layer: predict probability of each layer.
+  2.4 first fully connected layer: predict correct label by applying weights on the feature maps 2.5 output fully connected layer: predict probability of each layer.
 3. layers of the Fully connected neural network: consists of dense layers of neurons
 4. for both architectures sometimes a dropout layer is added to avoid overfitting.